Logo Voyage

 Drink

-That was the received wisdom about Jimmy Savile when he died in 2011, ripe in years and garlanded with fame and honours.
-He was buried in Woodland Cemetery in Scarborough with the coffin inclined at 45 degrees "to see the sea".
+That was the received wisdom on Jimmy Savile when he died in 2011, rich in years, fame and honours.
+He was buried in Woodland Cemetery in Scarborough with the coffin at 45 degrees "to see the sea".
 He'd been a miner, wrestler, DJ, marathon runner, indefatigable fundraiser for charity, and all-round larger-than-life character.
-"Don't you know who I am?" — that was one phrase that had silenced his victims, and those who had sought to raise concern.
-The story first broke some months after his death, when the BBC suppressed an investigative report on his behaviour.
+"Don't you know who I am?" — that was the phrase that silenced his victims, and those who sought to raise concerns.
+The story broke some months after his death, when the BBC suppressed an investigation into his behaviour.
 ITV then broadcast claims of abuse by 10 women, very young girls at the time, which led to a deluge of cases, with over 200 proven victims.
-Savile had preyed on young girls throughout his stage and TV career, and used his charity work to access vulnerable girls at Stoke Mandeville Hospital and elsewhere.
+Savile preyed on young girls throughout his stage and TV career, and used his charity work to access vulnerable girls at Stoke Mandeville Hospital and elsewhere.
 In 2014 he was denounced in Parliament as "a callous, opportunistic, wicked predator".

-Scarborough is reckoned to have the most pubs per capita in Britain, 170 across the district and dozens in town centre.
+Scarborough has 170 pubs across the district and dozens in town centre.
 This competition keeps prices down.

 • Indigo Alley, 4 North Marine Rd YO12 7PD.
-Quirky CAMRA-recommended pub, has live music.
-Serves fish & chips W-Su 4-8PM.
+Quirky CAMRA-recommended pub with live music.

 • The Rooftop overlooking the harbour is open daily 10:30AM-10PM.